What Happens After Mediation Settlement?

 Injured in an Accident?
 Contact The Benton Law Firm Today

 The Benton Law Firm has a proven track record of success.
 Our award-winning team has received recognition from multiple organizations, including the Million Dollar Advocates Forum and the Multi-Million Dollar Advocates Forum.
 We also hold a 10.0 Superb rating from Avvo, the highest possible rating a lawyer can receive.

 You can count on us to protect your rights during your personal injury case, and we will guide you through every step.
 We’ll oversee the legal process to prevent unnecessary delays.
 You will have a dedicated and experienced team in your corner fighting for you.

-If you were hurt in an accident due to someone else’s negligence, call The Benton Law Firm at (214) 777-7777 for your free consultation with a Dallas personal injury attorney.
+If you were hurt in an accident due to someone else’s negligence, call The Benton Law Firm in Dallas at (214) 777-7777 for your free consultation with one of our personal injury lawyers.